SmartThingsCommunity/smartapp-sdk-nodejs/README.md

 [Reference Documentation](doc/index.md)

 SDK that wraps the SmartThings REST API and reduces the amount of code necessary to write a SmartApp app.
 It supports both webhook and AWS Lambda implementations.
 This is a preview version of the API and will change over time time.

+## Version 2.0 Release

+_ATTENTION!
+This major release is not completely backwardly compatible with the 1.X version, though for most SmartApps the changes required should be relatively minor.
+The major non-backwardly changes are:_
+* _Methods that return lists now return arrays rather that an object with the properties `items` and `_links`._
+* _Axios is now used rather than request-promise-native for making HTTP calls, resulting in changes to the error objects thrown when exceptions occur._

+_See the [Version 2.0.0 release notes](docs/V2_RELEASE_NOTES.md) for more information._

 ## Installation